 -

-Pear-shaped sleeping bags should not be used once the child is able to climb out of bed on their own.
+Sleeping Bags in pear shape must not be used once the child is able to climb out of bed independently.

 -